RhodesPeter/request-module-workshop/README.md

 Build the Node request module from scratch.

 1. Create a node server
-2. Build a request function that will has two method:
+2. Build a function called request that has two method:
    - GET
    - POST